davecarr1024/irata/status.md

 # 🧾 Irata Project Status

-_Last updated: July 16, 2025_
+_Last updated: July 17, 2025_

 ---

 ## ✅ Current State

-The Irata simulated computer system is progressing steadily, with the first full controller implementation now complete and fully tested.
+The Irata simulated computer system continues to advance with key subsystems implemented, tested, and integrated.
+The project has moved from basic components to early CPU structure and now toward memory mapping.

 ### 🧠 Instruction Set + Microcode
-- Instruction set defined via `asm.yaml` and exported to C++ as `Instruction` structs.
+- Instruction set defined in `asm.yaml`, converted to `Instruction` structs in C++.
-- Microcode paths and steps are defined separately in `InstructionSet`, supporting relative or absolute control/status paths.
-- Status-based branching is supported per instruction, enabling conditional execution of control programs.
+- `InstructionSet` maps opcodes to control sequences, with status-based conditional paths.
-- `InstructionMemory` class implemented:
+- `InstructionMemory` holds microcode:
-  - Encodes status bit permutations
+  - Addressable by opcode, step, and status mask
-  - Exposes addressable control sequences
-  - Integrated with `Controller`
+  - Used directly by the `Controller`

-### 📦 Controller
+### 🧠 Controller
-- `Controller` component implemented and verified:
-  - Fetches microcode from `InstructionMemory` based on opcode, step, and status values
-  - Applies control line assertions via absolute or prefix-resolved paths
+- `Controller` component drives control line assertions via resolved paths.
-  - Supports relative addressing via a configurable `path_prefix`
-- Thoroughly tested:
-  - 6 end-to-end GTest cases:
-    - Absolute + Relative addressing
-    - With and without status conditions
+- Supports both absolute and prefix-relative addressing.
-    - Full integration with Registers and Status components
+- Tested end-to-end with `InstructionMemory`, registers, and status inputs.
-- ✅ First working one-step instruction with data movement verified (`a ← b`)

-### 🔗 Encoders
-- `StatusEncoder` working and tested.
-- `InstructionMemory` currently assumes a 16x32 layout (opcode x step) with branching via status masks.
-- Opcode, step, and status mapping is working — but final address scheme may still evolve.

-### 🔌 Component Design
-- Components use a tree-based hierarchy with absolute path addressing.
-- Control/status lines are resolved via names like `/reg/write` or relative paths like `reg/write` with a prefix.
-- All components respond to `tick()` cycles for state updates.
-- Tick phases and logging now unified in base `Component` with a `Logger` helper class and overrideable phase hooks.

-### 🧱 Buses
-- Bus wiring verified:
-  - `Bus` class for shared signal propagation
-  - Registers and other devices connect via bus + gated control lines
-- Components update state via `tick()` phases

-### 🧰 Register + Counter
+### 🧰 Registers & Word Registers
-- `Register` and `Counter` components implemented and tested
-- `Counter` supports increment and reset lines with override behavior
-- `Register` supports read/write via control lines and bus connection
+- `Register` and `WordRegister` both support:

-### 🧰 WordRegister
-- ✅ Implemented and tested
-- Composed of two `Register` subcomponents (`hi` + `lo`)
-- Supports:
-  - 16-bit bus connection via read/write lines
-  - Optional byte-bus connection for subregister access
+  - Optional connection to bus(es)
-  - `reset` control line
-- Tested behavior:
-  - Read/write over word bus and byte bus
+  - Read/write via control lines
   - Reset behavior
-  - Path-based control behavior matches top-level register model

-### 🧮 WordCounter
-- ✅ Implemented and tested
+- `WordRegister` contains `.high` and `.low` sub-registers
-- Subclass of `WordRegister` with `increment` line
+- `WordCounter` extends `WordRegister` with increment control
-- Increments on tick when asserted unless reset is active
-- Clean override priority: reset > increment > idle
+- Fully tested with GTest

+### 🔌 Bus System
+- `Bus<T>` supports shared signal propagation with read/write gate control
+- Registers and devices connect via control lines and buses
+- Tick phases govern signal flow and update order

+### 🧰 Component Model
+- Hierarchical `Component` tree with named children
+- Supports `tick()` with defined phases (`control → write → read → process → clear`)
+- Control/status lines resolved by absolute or relative path
+- Logging and tick phase state encapsulated internally

 ---

+## 🧩 Memory Mapping (New Design)

+Memory is being designed as a separate subsystem outside of `/cpu`, composed of:

+### 📦 `Memory` Component
+- Owns the address decoder and all memory modules
+- Exposed to the CPU via external buses and read/write lines

+### 🧰 `Module` Interface
+- Abstract interface for memory-mapped devices:
+  - `uint8_t read(uint16_t address)`
+  - Optional `void write(uint16_t address, uint8_t value)`
+  - `size()` must return a power-of-two ≤ 2¹⁶
+- Modules can be RAM, ROM, MMIO, etc.
+- May or may not inherit from `Component`

+### 🧠 `AddressDecoder`
+- Routes read/write controls and address bits to the correct module
+- Maps address ranges via offset and size (must not overlap)
+- Computes address masking/shifting internally
+- Validates module fit within 16-bit address space
+- Forwards requests by computing in-module address and dispatching

+### Design Tradeoffs
+- Not simulating real logic gates (no AND trees for decoder output lines)
+- Module interaction via C++ method calls, not buses — for now
+- This simplifies correctness and composability without going full circuit sim

+---

 ## 🔍 Open Design Questions

-### 1. **Instruction Memory Address Layout**
+### 1. **ALU Design**
-- Current guess: 8-bit opcode, 5-bit step, 3-bit status mask (?)
-- Final layout TBD — should be abstracted into a `MicrocodeAddress`

-### 2. **Control Path Resolution**
-- Relative vs. absolute paths fully working
-- Documented contract: control/status paths + prefix → must yield absolute `/...` path

-### 3. **CPU as a Component**
+- Should the ALU be a full subsystem like the controller/memory?
-- How to structure CPU internals:
+- How to express operations (control lines? internal opcodes?)
-  - Internal wires = bus
-  - Controller provides brain
-  - Registers, ALU, and memory connect via path + bus
-- Clean interface TBD, but we're close

-### 4. **Bus System Design**
-- `Bus<T>` is working well as a shared signal
-- Write gating and directionality implied by control signals
-- May generalize later (byte, word, etc.)

-### 5. **Memory Mapping / Decoding**
-- Plan:
-  - `AddressDecoder` observes bus + enables child components
-  - Each RAM/ROM/MMIO region gets own `Component`
-- Future idea: support for paging/MMC-like mappers

-### 6. **Tick Phase Semantics**
-- Current tick flow: `control → write → read → process → clear`
-- Question: where should address decoding happen?
-  - Idea: `tick_predecode()` to prep address decoder before write/read

-### 7. **WordRegister Generalization**
-- Fully supports modular hookup for word and byte buses
-- Open: does it need config object for more flexible constructor?
-- For now, works well as-is

 ---

 ## 🔜 Next Steps

-- [ ] Finalize instruction memory address layout + `MicrocodeAddress`
+- [ ] Implement `components/memory/memory.hpp` and `module.hpp`
+- [ ] Write `AddressDecoder` with overlap checking and dispatch logic
-- [ ] Build top-level `CPU` component:
+- [ ] Create RAM/ROM module implementations
-  - Register wiring
-  - ALU sketch
-  - Controller hookup
-- [ ] Write minimal ALU (even as a `Register` with op controls at first)
+- [ ] Build minimal ALU or temporary register-based placeholder
-- [ ] Implement `MemoryComponent` (RAM or ROM)
+- [ ] Finalize `CPU` component wiring registers + controller
-- [ ] Implement `MemoryDecoder` to route global addresses to subcomponents
-- [ ] Wire up a one-instruction CPU (e.g. `LDA #$42`)
-- [ ] End-to-end test: opcode → controller → buses → registers → result
+- [ ] End-to-end test: `LDA #$42` or similar instruction

 ---

 ## 🌱 Guiding Principles

-- Build **one real machine**, not a simulator framework
+- Build **one concrete simulated machine**, not a general framework
-- Control lines are **physical**: wiring matters
+- Emulate physical signal flow via **tick phases**
-- Favor **end-to-end vertical slices**
+- Favor **end-to-end vertical slices** with full integration tests
-- Tests are the spec — every new component must be unit-testable
-- Component trees, paths, and control wiring are **real topology**
-- Avoid overengineering — build what’s needed, then refactor
+- Avoid premature abstraction — **build what you need**
+- Control and status lines are real — **topology matters**
+- Memory-mapped devices should feel like **real hardware**

+---

+## 🧠 Meta

+- Inspired by Ben Eater’s breadboard computer — but cleaner, faster, and easier to debug.
+- Flip3 may one day be a full circuit simulation, but Irata focuses on component-level realism with clear interfaces and behavior.